mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 A freight lot cannot be broken up.
 Cargo is paid for upon delivery, assuming it is delivered on time.
 Failing to deliver cargo on time reduces the amount paid by 1D+4 x 10%.

+### MAIL

+#TODO
-**MAIL** Mail is a special form of freight, consisting of large data storage drums that contain a vast amount of information, as well as physical packages, which must be transported from one world to another but not vital enough to be entrusted to the x-boat service or a private courier.
+Mail is a special form of freight, consisting of large data storage drums that contain a vast amount of information, as well as physical packages, which must be transported from one world to another but not vital enough to be entrusted to the x-boat service or a private courier.
 To determine if there is mail available, roll 2D and then apply the modifiers on the Mail table.

 Mail Freight Traffic DM–10 or less: DM-2 Freight Traffic DM–9 to –5: DM-1 Freight Traffic DM–4 to +4: DM+0 Freight Traffic DM 5 to 9: DM+1 Freight Traffic DM 10 or more: DM+2 Travellers' ship is armed: DM+2 World is TL of 5 or less: DM-4